 The fairing is indicated on the kits fuselage by a finely recessed line.
 A small window needs to be inserted in the frame between the canopies on either side.

-After making clear side windows and a clear canopy for the rear cockpit, I painted the inside of the rear canopy grey to simulate a metal cover just below the canopy.
+After making clear side windows and a clear canopy for the rear cockpit, I painted the inside of the rear canopy gray to simulate a metal cover just below the canopy.

 As with the F-1 model I added some cockpit interior, an ejection seat and hydraulic cylinders to the main landing gear.

-The paint scheme is of interest because it features both International Orange (Fed.Std.12197) and dayglow orange (Fed.Std.28915) over light grey (FS.26440) with white and bare metal areas on the tail planes.
+The paint scheme is of interest because it features both International Orange (Fed.Std.12197) and dayglow orange (Fed.Std.28915) over light gray (FS.26440) with white and bare metal areas on the tail planes.

 I used the F-1 kit decals and cut up the registration numbers to arrive at '59-5106', call sign '106'.